SBA Loan Programs and the Different Types of SBA Loans

 The SBA today provides a wide variety of funding tools designed to boost small businesses.
 Some of these funding mechanisms include SBA loan programs specifically for veteran, minority, and women-owned, companies.
 They also offer assistance to those small businesses that work in international trade.

-There are three main types of SBA loans that a small business can apply for to support their company’s needs.
+There are three main types of SBA loan programs that a small business can apply for to support their company’s needs.
 These types of SBA loans include:

 The 7(a) Loan